JuliaComputing/Multibody.jl/docs/src/index.md

 ## Installation
 To install this library, first follow the [installation instructions for JuliaSimCompiler](https://juliacomputing.github.io/JuliaSimCompiler.jl/stable/#Installing-and-Using-JuliaSimCompiler).
 In particular, you need to [add the JuliaHub Registry](https://help.juliahub.com/juliasim/dev/gettingstarted/juliahubregistry/).

-After the registry is added and JuliaSimCompiler is installed, you may install this package using
+After the registry is added, you may install this package using
 ```julia
 import Pkg
 Pkg.add("Multibody")